Circularity in action, cutting 75% of embodied carbon

 75% RECYCLED CONTENT RATIO

 The activities within RE:duce focus on lessen the use of materials with a large embodied carbon footprint.
 This can be achieved by utilising renewable energy sources in manufacturing, designing products that require less resources to make and/or by increasing the amount of recycled or alternative materials.
-Internally in our GOLD air handling units today, we use steel with at least 75% scrap content ratio that has been processed using only electric arc furnaces operated with renewable energy.
+In our GOLD air handling units, we use steel with at least 75% scrap content ratio that has been processed using only electric arc furnaces operated with renewable energy.

 10-20 EXTRA YEARS OF OPERATION

 RE:vitalise focuses on extending products’ lifespan by making component updates and adding modern functionality on site.
 The difference between this and traditional spare part replacement or routine maintenance is the projected 10-20 extra years of operation.
 Our Swegon GOLD air handling units are renowned for their long service life, but some components will naturally wear out.
-Through easy replacement of key components and by the means of controls updates, the unit is given a continued service life and is actually smarter than it was initially intended to be.
+Through easy replacement of key components and by the means of controls updates, the unit is given a continued service life, it is smarter than it was ever intended to be and its CE-marking remains.

 More about RE:vitalise in our blog post

 In this case, several GOLD air handling units remained in their original installation locations.
-Tailored Refurb kits were used to replace worn components and upgrade control functionalities.
-The units were not only given a prolonged service life, they are now smarter than ever before.
+Instead, tailored refurb kits were used to upgrade control functionalities and replace worn components, including complete fan inserts with modern fans and EC motors.
+When finished, the units are not only smarter than originally intended, but they are also given a prolonged service life of 10–20 years.

 And the installation?

-The installation of one reused GOLD unit, two new AHU with reduced amount of virgin steel and eight revitalised air handling units was efficient and easy.
-It is three units that are being exchanged for other ones, and that procedure is always a bit tight in terms of space.
-Additionally, this project had a tight time-schedule as the access period in the buildings was limited and downtime was to be kept at a minimum.
+The installation of one reused GOLD air handling unit, two new ones with reduced amount of virgin steel and eight revitalised units was efficient and easy.
+The procedure of changing units is always a bit tight in terms of space and in addition, this project had a tight time-schedule as the access period in the buildings was limited and downtime was to be kept at a minimum.

 After a few intensive days, the work was summarised as a success.
 Brion managed the tight time-schedule and the RE:3 measures supported the high sustainability ambitions set by the property owner.
 At Swegon, we were happy to demonstrate how products now take a reversed path through the factory, and still being as attractive as our new ones.